- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Will Baltzer develops sunscreen Gletscher Crème (Glacier Cream), which becomes the basis for the company Piz Buin.

-- The Doraldina company introduces the Powder Blender for individual powder blending at the cosmetic counter and were used in the Charles of the Ritz powder bars.
+- The Doraldina company introduces the Powder Blender for individual powder blending at the cosmetic counter.
+Later used in the Charles of the Ritz powder bars.

 - DuBarry Success School started by Richard Hudnut.

-- FDA tells U.S. cosmetic firms to stop using terms like ‘Skin Food’, ‘Tonic Food’, ‘Tissue tonic’, or similar which imply that the skin will be nourished.
+- The U.S. Food & Drug Administration tells cosmetic firms to stop using terms like ‘Skin Food’, ‘Tonic Food’, ‘Tissue tonic’, or similar which imply that the skin will be nourished.

 - First report of hydroquinone depigmenting the skin made by Dr Edward A. Oliver (U.S.)

 - Max Factor launches smear-proof Tru-Color ‘indellible’ lipstick.

 - Seaforth Men’s Toiletries released by Alfred D. McKelvey Co.

 - Barbara Gould introduces the Skylark line.
 The make-up comes in face powder, dry rouge, cream rouge, lipstick and nail polish.

 - Dorothy Gray releases Color Cue which harmonises lipstick, nail polish and face powder.